Kyusetzu/Animal-Crossing-Welcome-Luxury/README.md

 > This mod contains several texture edits so far which should make the game look more modern and noble.

 ## Changes
-- Camera is slightly zoomed out for a better view
 - Cyrus' costumisations are instantly done
 - Fish bite first try
 - Fish don't vanish when you run up to them